 First we had our 360° evaluations.
 Then we were video-taped and stress tested in bizarrely competitive scenarios where coaches monitored us behind two-way mirrors.
 We had every personality test imaginable.
 We were supposed to overcome our biased self-views and realize we were neither as wonderful nor as terrible as our parents raised us to believe.

 As we stood in our circle, a woman handed each of us a small black velvet bag.
+It was our expensive souvenir.
 A gift to open at the same time.
 Inside the bag was an ordinary rock.
 About the size of a ping-pong ball.
 A rough brown and tan rock with flecks of creamy white.
 Not the kind of rock that catches your eye while strolling along a Lake Superior beach.

 Our leader told us that this rock represented everyone we worked with.
 Everyone we knew.
 Our family members.
 Strangers.

 OK sure.
 Whatever.
 I was reaching the end of my patience with the enforced self-evaluations.
 Tired of hearing a PhD tell me that our need for <control/ security/ achievement/ recognition/ rewards> stemmed from potty training and schoolyard bullying.
 I looked down at my rock in the palm of my hand.

 Sure, it’s an expensive souvenir.
 Whatever you say.